streamnative/terraform-aws-cloud/README.md

 # terraform-aws-cloud

-This repository contains Terraform modules used to deploy and configure an AWS EKS cluster for the StreamNative Platform.
+This repository contains opinionated Terraform modules used to deploy and configure an AWS EKS cluster for the StreamNative Platform.
 It is currently underpinned by the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module.

 The working result is a Kubernetes cluster sized to your specifications, bootstrapped with StreamNative's Platform configuration, ready to receive a deployment of Apache Pulsar.